This is an excerpt from Part 17 of my Argument Against the Resurrection of Jesus posts:

 f.
 It appears that the words and sayings of Jesus were preserved in oral traditions that failed to reliably preserve the original situations or contexts of those words and sayings, thus opening the door to misunderstanding, distortion, and corruption of the original meaning of Jesus’ words and teachings.

-Very general questions related to the general questions would be:
+Some very general questions related to the above specific and general questions and to the credibility of the author would be:

 This article is archived.